whi-lab/whi-lab.github.io/projects/index.markdown

 title: Projects
 ---

-Recently, I have been focusing on conversational agents, sensing health and wellbeing, and circadian computing.
-You can also take a look at some of my previous projects [here](archived.html).
+We are interested in designing, developing, and deploying novel technologies for improving health and wellbeing.
+Our recent projects focus on conversational agents, passive sensing, and circadian computing.

 <div class="row">
     <div class="col-md-12 text-center">